 Match your skills with work

-Applying time to a match shows the hearing manager why you are eligible for a job, and interviewable.
+Applying time to a match shows the hearing manager why you are eligible for a job and interview table.
 Employers want to see what it takes to succeed in your job.
-The skills you have listed in your biography will be used to match your qualifications for the job you are applying for.
+The skills you have listed in your biography will be used to match the qualifications for the job you are applying for.